crawl/crawl/crawl-ref/docs/crawl_manual.rst

 Octopodes (Op)
-  These land-capable relatives of common octopuses can move about as fast as humans and yet retain the ability to swim underwater, although their dual adaptation is not as good as that of the shapechanging Merfolk.
+  These land-capable relatives of common octopuses can move about as fast as Humans and yet retain the ability to swim underwater, although their dual adaptation is not as good as that of the shapechanging Merfolk.

   Octopodes have eight tentacle-shaped legs, and need four of them to move.
-  While a tentacle lacks fingers, two tentacles are a rough equivalent of a human's arm where item manipulation is concerned - including wielding two-handed weapons with four.
+  While a tentacle lacks fingers, two tentacles are a rough equivalent of a Human's arm where item manipulation is concerned - including wielding two-handed weapons with four.
 They can use no armour other than loose hats, but can handle shields just fine.
 Another peculiarity they have is the ability to wear eight rings, one on each tentacle.